Ccaswell42/advanced-cloudeye-grafana/README.md

 a.
 Enter grafana's data source configuration page (Data Sources), click Add data source to enter the configuration form page, fill in the data source name cloudeye-grafana, and select cloudeye-grafana in the data source list.

 b.
-Currently, supports only Specific Region Mode

-> Specific Region Mode：configure CES Endpoint、Region ID、Project ID、IAM Access Key、IAM Secret Key
+(Optional) If you need to enable reading indicator metadata through the configuration file, you need to click the Get Metric Meta From Conf button to enable it, and configure the indicator metadata [list as follows](#metrics).

 c.
-(Optional) If you need to enable reading indicator metadata through the configuration file, you need to click the Get Metric Meta From Conf button to enable it, and configure the indicator metadata [list as follows](#metrics).

-d.
 Click the Save & test button.
 If Data source is working is displayed, it means that the data source is configured successfully and you can start accessing Cloudru monitoring data in grafana.

 <a name="metrics"></a>